Spiritual fusion - East comes West

 He had the vivid feeling that he was not alone in the room.
 He could sense the Presence of something or someone, although lie could see no one nor hear anything but the words he so earnestly repeated.
 Yet something had drawn aside a curtain deep within him and he seemed to be standing face to face with the Power that is life.
 No longer, he said later, did he feel a limiting consciousness; he felt only a single, specific sense of complete unity with God.
 In that gashing moment of insight, he realized as never before that he was the inner counterpart of a divine creative power.
 From then on he was convinced that he was the personalized activity of cosmic force.
 Those who have experienced something similar call it conversion.
 Others refer to it as a religious experience, or the Baptism of the Holy Spirit.
 Robinson called it "talking with God" and after that Sunday afternoon he was a changed man.” (p.159 Strange Sects and Curious Cults by Marcus Bach, Dodd, Mean & Company, New York 1962)

-There are many who claim to hear hear a soft voice, see a light or are enraptured in an experience of beauty and believe it to be God.
-Despite the feeling they received or the knowledge gained, if it is not related to the Bible and tested they have been deceived by the master of of all deceptions.
+There are many who claim to hear a soft voice, see a light or are enraptured in an experience of beauty and believe it to be God.
+Despite the feeling they received or the knowledge gained, if it is not related to the Bible and tested by the Bible they have been deceived by the master of all deceptions, a spiritual being of unprecedented power who has influenced many throughout the centuries of time.

 Richard Foster says he read 300 books on prayer in a few months, Classical books.
 “I have read everything I could lay my hands on about formation prayer and covenant prayer adoration prayer and sacramental prayer and centering prayer and meditative prayer, intercessory prayer healing prayer authoritative prayer and so much more.”
 Foster has become a major influence behind the scenes in this Emergent church movement.